khachatur-tadevosyan-4/Applications-Licenses/KProject License.md

 if you have a concern or compliance regarding our treatment of your personal data you can contact the relevant data protection authority.
 You can find contact details of data protection authority at https://edpb.europa.eu/about-edpb/board/members_en.
 For more information on which authority to contact, please email us here khachatur.tds.4@gmail.com.

-For information collected under this Privacy Policy, the data controller is KProject, registered at apt115, 5 Khaghagh Don St, Yerevan, Armenia
+For information collected under this Privacy Policy, the data controller is </b>KProject</b>, registered at <b>apt115, 5 Khaghagh Don St, Yerevan, Armenia</b>